flancian/garden/Open Letter to Google.md

 Second of all, it always has the Wikipedia article up top if one is found.
 Enough said, I believe? :)

 Third of all: after that, what we show is exactly what the users have literally written -- meaning both full Agora users (people who sign up to contribute notes) and social media users.

+In addition to these basic points note also that this Agora, being a [[commons]], contains a minimum viable governance platform: a space for debate and group decision making coupled with individual exploration.

 *(...) more on what the Agora is and how I posit it is relevant to Googlers and other communities? (...)*